sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 This sample demonstrates how to deploy monitoring components with TLS enabled.

-If you enable TLS, in-cluster communications between monitoring components use TLS.
+If you enable TLS by specifying the `TLS_ENABLE=true` environment variable, in-cluster communications between monitoring components use TLS.

-If you enable TLS and are using nodeports, connections between the user and monitoring components also use TLS.
+If you enable TLS by specifying `TLS_ENABLE=true` and are using nodeports, connections between the user and the monitoring components also use TLS.

+If you only use TLS (HTTPS) for ingress, you do not have to specify the environment variable `TLS_ENABLE=true`, but you must manually populate Kubernetes ingress secrets as specified in the [TLS Monitoring sample](/samples/tls/monitoring).

 ## Using This Sample